Top Tips To Read Poker Players

 Every poker tell can be placed into two categories – Gameplay Tells, and Physical Tells.
 Understanding the difference and learning to read other players won't guarantee a win, but it will allow you to make better decisions and increase the odds of getting the best possible outcome in each situation.

-Not betting correct sizes can also be a good indication of the strength of someone's hand.
-If the pot is SC100, the last bet was SC60, and a player wagers SC10, it shows a severe weakness and lack of confidence in their cards.
+Not selecting adequate play sizes can also be a good indication of the strength of someone's hand.
+If the pot is SC100, the last play was SC60, and a player wagers SC10, it shows a severe weakness and lack of confidence in their cards.

 Bluffing Too Often